Conditional

 Range and bound functions

-There are a number of similarities between how Alteryx and SQL engines in terms of range and bound functions, but also some important differencees:betweenworks directly; syntax just shifts to SQL form.Boundrequires an explicitcasestatement.MaxandMinare direct equivalents.MaxIDXandMinIDXin Alteryx identify the position of a value, but in Databricks SQL you use sorting or window functions (row_number() over (...)) to achieve the same result.
+Range and bound functions behave similarly across SQL engines, but differences arise in how arrays, ordering, and positional logic are handled.betweenworks directly; syntax just shifts to SQL form.Boundrequires an explicitcasestatement.MaxandMinare direct equivalents.MaxIDXandMinIDXin Alteryx identify the position of a value, but SQL engines typically use sorting or window functions (row_number() over (...)) to achieve the same result.

 Operators